frozenpandaman/splatnet2statink/README.md

 The `--salmon` flag updates your Salmon Run profile and allows you to upload jobs (shifts) worked.

-Note: Executing the script via `./splatnet2statink.py` is also possible on macOS or Linux.
-If on Windows, you can type `.\splatnet2statink.py`.
+Note: You can also execute the script via `./splatnet2statink.py` on macOS and Linux.
+On Windows, use a backslash.

 ### Example usage